- Full Sun

 - Part Sun/Shade

 - Deer Resistant

 About This Plant

+In general, groom or prune damaged foliage as needed.
 Leaf spines can be clipped to minimize the risk to pedestrian passersby.
-In general, groom or prune damaged foliage; offsets and pups can be removed or re-planted.
-Wear gloves; the sap and thorns can cause severe irritation.
+Keeping the spiny, aggressive offsets in check maintains a tidy appearance; pups can be removed or replanted.
+Wear gloves; both the sap and thorns can cause severe irritation.